F4NT0/F4NT0/README.md

 🕒 Joined Github 9 years ago

-➡️ Software Developer for 7 years.
+➡️ Creating code for the last 7 years.

 ➡️ Graduated with a Bachelor's degree in Software Engineering from PUCRS.

-➡️ My goal is to become a Senior Software Engineer.
+➡️ My goal is to become a Software Architect.

-➡️ Creating a better world with code!